 Below are some of our favorite restaurants, coffeehouses, and more.
 Check the provided links before you order because these businesses are updating their menus and hours throughout this situation.
 Our fellow Tacomans are rapidly adapting to challenging times and intend to come out strong.

-Craving a pizza, a burger or some steelhead tacos?
+Craving a pizza, burger or some steelhead tacos?
 Engine House No. 9‘s restaurant is open for takeout, delivery via apps, or dine-in at 50% capacity from 3 p.m. to 9 p.m.
-Monday through Friday and noon to 9 p.m. on the weekend.
+Monday through Thursday.
+Friday through Sunday E9 has expanded hours that vary by day.
 Their taproom is now delivering beer.
-First time users of their new app can get 15% off.
+Order through their website and receive 10% off your takeout order.

 Taqueria El Sabor’s humble roots are a food truck, so it is little surprise that the drive thru is open.
 You can also carryout from 8:30 a.m. to 10 p.m.
-Takeout orders should call ahead (253) 565-0501.
+Takeout orders should be called in ahead of time: (253) 565-0501.

-Sushi Tama have takeout lunch available Monday through Saturday from 4 p.m. to 7:30 p.m Monday through Thursday with an extra hour on Friday and Saturday.
+Sushi Tama have takeout diner available Monday through Saturday from 4 p.m. to 7:30 p.m Monday through Thursday and open until 8 on Friday and Saturday.
 Which sake will you pair with your order?

 With that mix of savory and sweet, Peanut Sauce Thai uses traditional recipes and fresh ingredients.
 Order online.

 If you need cakes, coffee, or pastries, Corina Bakery is open downtown for dine-in as well as to-go orders.
 Pickup a bag of Valhalla Coffee’s Corina Blend for your morning joe.

-Get a bit of Italy at the Europa Bistro in Proctor.
+Get a little bite of Italy at the Europa Bistro in Proctor.
 Their wood-fired pizza oven is fired up when the sun is shining.
 Call ahead for daily specials and menu changes.

 Another Tacoma classic returns to business.
-You may not be able to catch your favorite cover band at The Swiss right now, but you can get their pub food and they’ll toss in a kids meal for free.
+You may not be able to catch your favorite cover band at The Swiss until Phase 4, but you can get their pub food to go.
 The Swiss is part of the Hero Meals program.

-Just a bridge away, The Float in Gig Harbor has their signature $10 daily specials available for takeout.
+Just a bridge away, The Float in Gig Harbor have their signature $10 daily specials available for takeout.
 They have started dining-in again and growler fills are also available.

 Asado Tacoma is prepping simple empanadas and more complex lamb shanks these days.
 Their regular menu is available Wednesday through Sunday from 4 p.m. to 9 p.m via takeout and limited capacity dining in.

-Tacoma’s favorite food truck returns to action.
-There’s no need to get all of Burger Seoul‘s menu in one-sitting, as tempting as it may be.
+Tacoma’s favorite food truck has also remained in action.
+There’s no need to get all of Burger Seoul‘s menu in one-sitting, but we would highly recommend it.

 Last week, Vien Dong Restaurant opened for dining in again; they still offer carryout.
 From 10 a.m. to 8 p.m. you can get your favorite phở out in the Lincoln District.

 All four of Taquerías El Antojo‘s locations are open.
 You can text in your order and they’ll deliver curbside for you.
 Their University Place grill also offers beer, wine, and margs.

 Order the elevated Vietnamese street foods at La Cà ahead of time.
-You can pick it up and bring it into your own home, just like the Imperial Court of days past.
+You can pick it up and bring it into your own home, or enjoy in their dining room which has reopened.

 Grab a milkshake and burger from Beefy’s Burgers.
 The 6th Ave mainstay will remind you of the burger shops of yore.

-There’s no need to skip brunch just because you are eating at home.
-Marcia’s Silvers Spoon has that and to-go surf & turf for your weekend meals.
+There’s no need to skip brunch just because you’re eating at home.
+Marcia’s Silver Spoon has that and to-go surf & turf for your weekend meals.

 Sammy’s Pizza is delivering from both locations.
-Hand tossed crust, hand tossed wings, and un-tossed beer brought to your door.
+Hand tossed crust, wings, and un-tossed beer brought to your door.

-Celebrate this summer-like weather with fresh, local ice cream from Ice Cream Social.
+Celebrate the return of summer with fresh, local ice cream from Ice Cream Social.
 They’re scooping right now, and still encouraging social distancing.

-Go Philly Cheesesteaks is available at both locations.
+Go Philly Cheesesteaks are available at both locations.
 It’s time for wings and classic, true-to-the-original, cheesesteak.

-Strong on the catfish and love of southern cooking, Southern Kitchen is open every day from 11:30 a.m. – 7 p.m. for take-out, curbside pickup, or via select delivery apps.
+Strong on the catfish and love of southern cooking, Southern Kitchen is open every day from 11:30 a.m. – 7 p.m. for take-out, curbside pickup, and via select delivery apps.

 Have you been craving a calzone?
 Half Pint Pizza Pub is available for takeout.
 Make it a meal for the family with some tallboys, a salad, and soda.

 Life is better with tacos.
-Order from Red Star Taco Bar online and pick up six, or go for a full family feast.
+Order from Red Star Taco Bar online and pick up six tacos, or go for a full family feast.
 Their limited take-out menu is available from 4 p.m. to 9 p.m.

 Looking for sushi?
-Over in the West End, Flying Fish’s selection of sashimi and rolls satisfies your desire for modern and classic flavors.
+Over in the West End, Flying Fish’s selection of sashimi and rolls satisfy your desire for modern and classic flavors.

 Now when you walk the Spanish Steps for exercise you can pick up a six-pack and a meal.
 McMenamins Elks Temple is open.
 You can book a stay, dine-in, and shop the bottle shop with proper safeguards.